NeoHW/tp/docs/DeveloperGuide.md

 1. Listing all patients

-   1. Prerequisites: Patient List should not be empty.

    1. Test case: `list`<br>
-      Expected: All patients are shown in the list.
+      Expected: All existing patients are shown in the list.

 ### 7.5 Editing a patient